Skip to main content

 1. Enable “Auto-Pilot” in the Dashboard Settings (requires a Hashbot subscription)

-2. Hashbot scans every allowlisted user and role member
+2. Hashbot scans every allowlisted and manager role member

 3. For each member, it creates: